cybroslabs/ouro-api-shared/gen/markdown/index.md

 # ApiService

-The Dataproxy related service definition.
+The main public API service definition.
+ This service provides the primary external API for the Ouro platform, exposing all functionality for device management, data acquisition, configuration, bulk operations, user management, and system administration.

 - [Bulks](service-bulks-apiservice.md)
 - [Configuration](service-configuration-apiservice.md)